 Minute With a Mentor

-We asked Jonathan, if he had one piece of advice for alumni what would it be?
+We asked Abbie, if she had one piece of advice for alumni what would it be?

 You may have a very clear vision of where you want your career path to take you.
 You may not.
 Either way, it is guaranteed that you will end up on a journey that you can in no way anticipate.
 Be prepared to see and grab opportunities as they come up.
 Push yourself out of your comfort zone and believe in the people who encourage you to do something you don’t think you’re ready for.
 The secret I am only just beginning to embrace is that your biggest breakthroughs come when you say yes to something you don’t feel ready for.
 The most successful people almost always don’t feel ready, but they do it anyway.